kit-ty-kate/dune/doc/concepts.rst

 - ``version:<package>`` expands to the version of the given package.
-Packages defined in the current scope have priority over the public libraries.
+Packages defined in the current scope have priority over the public packages.
 Public packages that do not install any libraries will not be detected.
 How dune determines the version of a package is described :ref:`here <package-version>`
 - ``read:<path>`` expands to the contents of the given file